build-guides

 Check Price on Amazon

-The zero-RPM fan mode means the PSU is completely silent under light loads (Windows desktop, video playback).
+The zero-RPM fan mode means the PSU is completely silent under light loads (desktop, video playback).
 The fan spins up only above ~400W — most gaming sessions stay below that threshold.
-New builders sometimes interpret the silent fan as a PSU failure; it’s not.
+A silent PSU fan on first boot is normal behavior, not a fault.

 • 1x 24-pin ATX (motherboard)